Gaston Lachaise: Works

 Lachaise's personal idiom was developed during the first decade of the twentieth century following his initial encounter with Isabel.
 But it was not until after he came to America, that he clearly realized his principal manifesto: his concept of "Woman" as a vital force principally inspired by his beloved.
 In his own words, he characterized some of his very early sculpted images of "Woman" as vigorous and robust, "radiating sex and soul," or in "forceful repose, serene and massive as earth."

 Having both become an American citizen and married Isabel in 1917, Lachaise began his meteoric rise in the New York art world with his first solo show, held in 1918 at the Bourgeois Galleries.
 It featured the full-scale plaster model of his challenging, heroic-sized Woman (Elevation) (modeled 1912–15, copyrighted 1927, cast 1927, Art Institute of Chicago).
+The show also included three stone heads of women that he had directly carved in 1917, thus establishing himself as a very early practitioner of that technique in the United States.
 Lachaise's most famous work, Standing Woman (modeled 1928–30, copyrighted 1932, cast ca. 1933, Museum of Modern Art, New York), is perhaps the most complete expression of his principal theme: a voluptuous, energy-filled, self-possessed female nude.
 Lachaise is also known as a portraitist.
 He executed busts of literary celebrities and famous artists and literary celebrities such as Marianne Moore, Georgia O'Keeffe, John Marin, and Lincoln Kirstein.
 In 1935 the Museum of Modern Art in New York City held a retrospective exhibition of Lachaise's work, the first at that institution for a living American sculptor.